 Watch Chef demos (4 chefs each day) and try some of their creations.

 - Chef George Delidimos of Golden Fleece

 - Chef Kyle Allen of Mountain Madre Kitchen & Agave Bar

 - Chef Nicole Blastow of Twisted Laurel

 - Chef Duane Fernandes of Isa's Bistro & Hemingway's Cuba

 - Chef Don Paleno of The Colorful Palate & President of WNC Culinary Association

-Buy tickets in advance since these events often sell-out (and you bypass the ticket line!).
+Buy tickets in advance and you bypass the ticket line!
 Attendees must be ages 21 and over.
+Tickets at the gate also.
 For more information and tickets for the Asheville Wine and Food Festival, go to their website.